cmsmcq/gingersnap/doc/regular-approximations.md

 all sentences in which outermost brackets fail to match,*O(2)* removes all sentences in which brackets at levels 1 or 2 fail to match, and so on.

+## Related documents

+*Need a bibliography here, perhaps, or a pointer to one.*